jshub/jshub.github.com/_posts/blog/microformats/2009-10-19-designing-hpage.markdown

 We'll talk more about our **data transport** design in later posts.

-However, for most professional web analytics usage this sort of passive data collection is not expressive enough, as we have detailed in [A URL is not enough][post-universal-data]
+However, for most professional web analytics usage this sort of passive data collection is not expressive enough, as we have detailed in [A URL is not enough][post-universal-data].

 Almost immediately clients and vendor developers <del>hacked</del> needed means to set variables on a page and have these captured so that they could make sense of their own data.